Fees and Frequently Asked Questions

 What Health and Safety policies do you have?

 We are all trained in Safeguarding, Paediatric First Aid and have Disclosure and Barring Service (DBS) enhanced certification.
 We risk assess all activities in advance and during the activity and are fully insured.
-We have a full handbook which parents/guardians can read with full details of all our policies.
+We have a full handbook which parents/guardians can read with details of all our policies.

 Can we visit to look around?